NAPLEX: Exam Format

 The NAPLEX is exclusively a computer-administered exam.
 After receiving an authorization to test from NABP, applicants must register with an official testing facility, such as Pearson VUE, at least two business days in advance to schedule a testing appointment.
 The NABP's announcement of updates to the 2016 NAPLEX exam include increased fee price, number of exam questions, and time to sit for the exam.
-The NAPLEX exam fee is now $475, which has decreased from $575.
-Exam questions number 225, increased from 185; and time to sit for the exam has increased from 4 hours and 15 minutes to 6 hours total.
+Number of exam questions increased from 185 to 225, and time to sit for the exam has increased from 4 hours and 15 minutes to 6 hours total.
 Of the 225 questions, only 200 are used to tabulate the applicant's score.
 The remaining questions are "trial balloon" questions under consideration for inclusion on future NAPLEX tests.
 There is no way to distinguish a regular test question from a trial balloon question.
+As of March 2024, the NAPLEX exam fee increased from $475 to $520.

 Prior to the changes in November 2016, the NAPLEX exam was presented as a computer adaptive exam in which the delivery of questions was modified based on the response of the test taker and questions on a specific subject may have increased or decreased in difficulty as the test progressed.
 The new exam is a pre-assembled linear format (standardized delivery for all test-takers) and will no longer adjust the exam based on user responses.

 There are several question types on the NAPLEX: multiple choice, select all that apply, point and click (to select a place on a picture or graph for the purpose of mechanisms of action, site of action, application or injection site, etc.), and sequencing.
 Essay and short answer are not included and, though previously used, K-type questions have been eliminated.